WGH History

 power of 100 watts.
 A few weeks later, on December 20, studios were opened on the

-fourth floor of the Hotel Warwick on West Avenue in Downtown Newport News.
+third floor of the Hotel Warwick on West Avenue in Downtown Newport News.

 The transmitter and antenna were located on the top of the seven floor

 structure, which was the tallest building in the city.
+In the early

-Fall of 1931 necessitated a temporary move and broadcasts originated from
+A studio fire in 1931 necessitated a temporary move and broadcasts originated from

 the home of WGH employee Hunter Copeland.
 This continued until late